wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### handleFetchInv() and handleFetchInvX()

-`handleFetchInv()` is almost identical to `handleForceInv()`, except that it always sends data to the lower level for both shared and exclusive states.
+`handleFetchInv()` is almost identical to `handleForceInv()`, except that it always sends response with data to the lower level for both shared and exclusive states, and the type is `FetchResp`.
 This method also handles all stable and transient states, and can be used to implement recursive invalidation when a lower level block is evicted (for inclusive caches only) or invalidated.
 The method also checks whether the block is locked, and may also allocated one MSHR entry, and reserve for another